swissquote/crafty/packages/crafty-preset-eslint/README.md

 The additions made by this command are:

 - Pre-configured rules, defined by [`eslint-plugin-swissquote`](05_Packages/10_eslint-plugin-swissquote.md) activated using `--preset`.
-- Uses `babel-eslint` as a parser to support new syntax that ESLint doesn't understand yet.
+- Uses `@babel/eslint-parser` as a parser to support new syntax that ESLint doesn't understand yet.

 there are 4 presets available for you :